fable-compiler/fable-compiler.github.io/docsrc/index.md

 ---

 <!--
-    Index page of Fable is mostly writtien using HTML because it needs specific layouts
+    Index page of Fable is mostly written using HTML because it needs specific layouts

     It is still process as markdown by Nacara so we get nice snippet coloration and also benefit of the navbar generation and same style across all Fable website